d1mnewz/interviews/README.md

 * What is a 2-3-tree?
 * What is RB-tree?
 What is AVL-tree?
 * What is Set?
-* What is HashMap and HashSet?
+* What are HashMap and HashSet?
 Difference between them
 * Implement a linked list during the interview
 * Implement a graph during the interview

 # Algorithms
-* Given a a big string where characters might repeat.
+* Given a big string where characters might repeat.
 The task is to calculate how many times each character occurs.
 How would you solve this problem?
 * Reverse a linked list during the interview
 * Find a loop in a linked list during the interview
 * Sort an array of integers during the interview